 For years, Swashbuckle has been the go-to solution for generating OpenAPI documentation in ASP.NET Core.
 Microsoft even included it by default in Web API templates, making it easy to document and test APIs.
 However, over time, Swashbuckle faced maintenance challenges.
-With core contributors stepping away, unresolved issues piled up, and by the release of .NET 8, it lacked full support—leaving developers facing compatibility issues and uncertainty.
+With core contributors stepping away, unresolved issues piled up, and by the release of .NET 8, it lacked full support - leaving developers facing compatibility issues and uncertainty.

-file support in Visual Studio and the Endpoints Explorer, developers now have more native ways to test and document APIs—making Swagger UI less of a necessity.
+With improved built-in features like .http file support in Visual Studio and the Endpoints Explorer, developers now have more native ways to test and document APIs - making Swagger UI less of a necessity.

 Here is Microsoft’s take on this: Read